alexmacarthur/macarthur-me-next/_posts/2021-05-21-use-case-for-bitwise-operator-in-javascript.md

 11110 // 30
 ```

-JavaScript's bitwise operators allow us to perform logical operations on the individual, corresponding bits of two values, which results in a new binary sequence.
+JavaScript's bitwise operators allow us to perform operations on the individual, corresponding bits of two values, which results in a new binary sequence.
 Several operators exist -- AND, OR, XOR, and more -- all of which compare bits in a different way.

 Let's use the bitwise AND (&) operator to illustrate.
 This operator will spit out a `1` when the bits in a certain positioned are both `1`.
 So, if we wanted to know the result of a bitwise AND operation between `20` and `30` in JavaScript, we might write something like this: